 We’ll look deeper into the three types of biodiversity so that we can raise our awareness of how life on the planet needs other life to connect with, in order for the world to flourish.

 Genetic diversity can be suggested by what an animal, plant, or other living organism actually looks like, but is more correctly analyzed via direct DNA assessment.
-These differences in genetic diversity are what make up the similarities and differences we may see across a species, such as color, patterns, sounds (if applicable), and behavior.
+These differences in genetic diversity are what make up the similarities and differences we may see across a species, such as color, patterns, sounds, and behavior.

 Often the most diverse species are those that have been around for a long time and consequently have been able to evolve within their own species group.
 Marsupials, for example, have a long lineage and are therefore very diverse, whereas kangaroos, come from a much newer evolutionary background.